Welcome to my web site. I hope you enjoy browsing through it.

 My short story, The Battle of York, which originally appeared in The Magazine of Science Fiction and Fantasy and was later in Tor Books’ Year’s Best SF 10, was reprinted by Lightspeed Magazine, and can be read online for free.
 There is also an interview and a free audio version.
 The audio version can be found here.

 I have a short story appearing on The Night Land website, entitled The Last Roadmaker, found here.
 William Hope Hodgson’s The Night Land was a passion for the late Editor Andy Robertson, and his site is a real labor of love, so while you’re there, delve into it a bit.
 There’s a lot of original fiction based on the book, along with facts and speculations about Hodgson and his work.

-An audiobook version of my rewrite of Hodgson’s The Night Land is now available at Audible, Amazon, and other on-line retailers.
+An audiobook version of my rewrite of Hodgson’s The Night Land is also available at Audible and Amazon.

 Thanks to artist Bob Eggleton for graciously allowing me to use a portion of his work, which appeared as the cover for the first edition of The False House, for my banner.